Andrew Purcell

 For four years, Andrew Purcell wrote BBC 6 Music's Gig Guide, earning a handful of admirers and a truckload of abuse for slagging off Keane, Kaiser Chiefs, Kasabian and the Killers, among others.
 In 2005 he moved to New York, resolved to do some proper writing again, and now freelances for the BBC, The Guardian, The Independent and The Sunday Herald.
 He has had the privilege of interviewing David Byrne, Johnny Marr, Dion, Arthur Lee, Ian Brown, Jimmy Cliff, Damon Albarn and Debbie Harry, and feels very lucky to have done so.

-List of articles in the library by artist
+List of articles in the library

 THERE ARE GHOSTS at the Apollo.
 Bobby Byrd holds his master's cape, the amateur night regulars bawl, shimmy and shake, and Fats Gonder asks "are ...

-Interview by Andrew Purcell, Rock's Backpages Audio, November 2008
+Interview by Andrew Purcell, Rock's Backpages audio, November 2008

 The piano great on the great '63 Miles Davis Quintet, band democracy, Buddhism, commercialism and much more.